adriana-icasiano/plot.ly_homework-/README.md

 The following task is advanced and therefore optional.

-* Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
+* Adapt the Gauge Chart from [Javascript Plotly Documentation](https://plot.ly/javascript/gauge-charts/) to plot the weekly washing frequency of the individual.

 * Update the chart whenever a new sample is selected.